No-Go Theorem for Quasiparticle BEC in the Spin-Boson Model: BEC via the Functional Integral Representation

-We define as the direct product of the spin loop measure constructed in the previous section and the reduced free Bose-field path space above.
-If time translation and reflection are also defined as the direct product of their components, one obtains a \(\sminvtemperature\)-Markov path space \cite{DerezinskiGerard001}.
-We denote the path variables by \((\prbprocess^{\txtspin},\opfocksegal)\).
+Introduce, in addition, a chemical potential \(\smchemicalpotential < 0\).
+Define the Euclidean quasi-bilinear form of the nonzero component of the free Bose field by and let the corresponding free Gaussian probability measure be \(\msrprb_{\txtbsn,\sminvtemperature,\smchemicalpotential,L}\).
+As the product of the spin loop measure constructed in Subsection \ref{expedition0012117} and the measure of the free Bose field with chemical potential, define Defining time translations and reflections componentwise as products yields a \(\sminvtemperature\)-Markov path space \cite{DerezinskiGerard001}.
+We write the path variables as \((\prbprocess^{\txtspin},\opfocksegal)\).